Collections

 The first mode from the collection was not imported to Supernova.

-The value of the first mode in the collection was imported as the default value for the token in Supernova.
-Only the additional modes in the collection are imported to Supernova as themes.
+By default, the value of the first mode in a collection is imported as the base token value for the token in Supernova.
+To import the mode and preserve its name, you must also enable the Import as theme option.

 Is it possible to import only selected modes to Supernova?